sw704e21/dmiai/README.md

 * Case 2 - Movie Rating Prediction: **3 times** <br>
 * Case 3 - Racing Track Simulation: **Unlimited** <br>
 * Case 4 - IQ Test Solver: **1 time** <br>

+Upon completion of the contest, the top 5 highest ranking teams will be asked to submit their training code and the trained models for validation.
+The final ranking is announced on 30/11.